emrichmp/CLIProject/README.md

-# CLIProject

-Worlds Best Male Tennis Players
+# Worlds Best Male Tennis Players

-This program will provide information on who the top 10 tennis players are and the info on them.
+This Ruby GEM will provide information on who the top 10 tennis players are and the info on them.

-Installation
+## Installation
     #Insert installation here

-Usage
+## Usage
 Program will ask you what you want...
 Specific Player? or Top 10? - 1 for Specific option or 0 for Top 10
     Specific Player will ask for a rank and then will output the data for that player